ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - MSDN Platforms is a comprehensive, cost-effective set of resources for setting up development and test environments.
 - This will be accessible as a benefit of a pay-as-you-go subscription

+You can access the MSDN Support Forums by setting up a *pay-as-you-go* subscription.

 ## Plan and manage your Azure costs
 ### Total Cost of Ownership Calcaulator
 [TCO Calculator](https://azure.microsoft.com/en-us/pricing/tco/calculator/) helps you estimate the cost savings of operating your solution on Azure over time, instead of in your on-premises datacenter.